Survey says: Big dog breeds more popular than small pups

 Alaskan Malamute

-Often confused with either the Alaskan and Siberian Husky, the Alaskan Malamute is a brilliant breed that can be a challenge to handle.
+Often confused with either the Alaskan or Siberian Husky, the Alaskan Malamute is a brilliant breed that can be a challenge to handle.
 They tend to be needy and sensitive and aren’t a good choice for first-time pet owners.

 Bernese Mountain Dog

 The Bernese Mountain Dog is known for being even-tempered and friendly.
 They rarely bark and aren’t known for being mean or aggressive.
 The Bernese Mountain Dog is especially good with children.
-Similarly, the Bernedoodle also is a popular choice.
+Similarly, the Bernedoodle is also a popular choice.

 Chow Chow